Structure learning for extremal tree models: Structure learning for extremal tree models

 Theorem~\ref{th:consMST} shows that the proposed procedures are able to consistently recover the tree structure under rather weak assumptions on the sequence $k = k_n$.
 It is natural to wonder which choices of $k$ correspond to higher probabilities of recovering the tree structure consistently.
 Here we provide some indicative discussion of this issue for minimal spanning trees based on $\chi_{ij}$ without going into technical details.
-Standard results from empirical process theory show that under mild assumptions and for $k/n \to q \in [0,1]$ all $\sqrt{k}(\hat \chi_{ij} - \chi_{ij}(k/n))$ converge jointly to a multivariate normal distribution with covariance matrix $\Sigma_q$.
-The latter satisfies $\Sigma_q \to \Sigma_0$ for $q \to 0$.
+Standard results from empirical process theory show that under mild assumptions and for $k/n \to q \in [0,1]$ {as $n \to \infty$,} all $\sqrt{k}(\hat \chi_{ij} - \chi_{ij}(k/n))$ converge jointly to a multivariate normal distribution with covariance matrix $\Sigma_q$.
+The latter matrices satisfy $\Sigma_q \to \Sigma_0$ as $q \to 0$.
 Combined with the delta method this implies that for any tree $T' = (V,E') \neq T$